George-Elias/Structured-Framework-for-Selecting-Equity-Mutual-Funds/README.md

 Rather than relying solely on headline past returns, the framework emphasizes:

 - Risk-adjusted performance
-- Downside protection
 - Performance consistency across market cycles
-- Fund manager stability
 - Organizational robustness
 - Cost efficiency and investor suitability

-The objective is to replicate the analytical workflow of a junior buy-side analyst systematically screening funds for long-term investors.

----

 ## Research Objectives

 1. Design a transparent and repeatable scoring model for equity mutual fund evaluation
 2. Apply the framework to a representative universe of Indian equity funds
-3. Test the robustness of rankings under varying weight assumptions
-4. Assess the strengths and limitations of a rules-based fund selection approach
+3. Assess the strengths and limitations of a rules-based fund selection approach

----

 ## Fund Universe

 ### Categories Analyzed
-- Large Cap
 - Flexi Cap
-- Mid Cap

 ### Exclusion Criteria
 - Funds with less than 5 years of NAV history
 - Funds with mandate or benchmark changes during the analysis period
 - Funds with incomplete publicly available data

-Final universe: ~100 Indian equity mutual funds.

 Funds are ranked **within category**, not across categories.